Go to page content

 What is Obesity?

-Most people relate to obesity as a physical condition that results in excessive body weight, a sagging body, and a round, chubby face.
+Most people relate to overweight and obesity as physical conditions that result in excessive body weight, a sagging body, and a round, chubby face.
+However, obesity is a complex condition that requires further examination to determine the cause.
 Usually, the leading cause of obesity can be a sedentary lifestyle or unhealthy eating.
 However, the use of certain medications can also leave a person prone to uncontrolled weight gain.
+Some of the complications of obesity include Type 2 diabetes and heart disease.

 Traditional Chinese Medicine (TCM) believes that five distinct body constitutions directly influence a person’s risk of obesity.